-Our demand analysis has identified key findings and areas of demand, these include:
+Our demand analysis has identified key findings and areas of demand.
+These include:

-- Crime figures are not an accurate measure of demand only 1 in 5 incidents attended by police result in a crime being recorded.
-Many of the most time consuming incidents relate to concerns for persons, missing/ absconded persons and dealing with sudden deaths.
+- Crime figures are not an accurate measure of demand: Only 1 in 5 incidents attended by police result in a crime being recorded.
+Many of the most time consuming incidents relate to concerns for persons, missing/absconded persons and dealing with sudden deaths.
 Considering recorded crime in isolation is therefore not an accurate measure of demand on policing services. - Vulnerability and people in crisis: 1 in 4 people suffer from a mental health issue in any given year.
 As a result a proportion of these people come to the attention of the Police for various reasons.
 The most common marker on the police vulnerable persons database is mental health.
 As a result of attending various types of incidents last year officers recorded around 57,000 mental health entries on the database.
 Police Scotland investigates in excess of 30,000 missing persons every year. - Domestic incidents: These are the most resource intensive type of incident attended by local policing officers.
 Domestic crimes account for 26% of all violent crime in Scotland. - The reporting of sexual crime is increasing: Recorded crime statistics suggest that sexual offending continues to be a growing problem across Scotland with year on year increases since 2010/11.
 Media focus on sexual offending and increased confidence in reporting may account

-- which includes historic reporting. - Cyber Crime: These crimes are a growing enabler to offending across Scotland.
-The majority of cyber crimes reported related to sending messages that were grossly offensive or of indecent, obscene or or on a social media platform.
-The (2013) stated that 'under-reporting of both cyber dependent and cyber enabled crimes is an issue amongst the general public and businesses', meaning that Police Scotland is unable to quantify the true scale of - Complex investigations: The service faces significant demand in respect of investigations into serious crimes such as murder, non-recent abuse and Serious and Organised Crime.
-Our analysis has highlighted that quantifying some of this demand is difficult, however its impact cannot - Major events: As Scotland's location for major events grows, demand on the police service will also grow.
-The current scale of our commitment both to planning for these events and policing them - Counter terrorism: The national threat level from terrorism remains at SEVERE.
+- for the increase in reported crimes, which includes historic reporting. - Cyber Crime: These crimes are a growing enabler to offending across Scotland.
+The majority of cyber-crimes reported related to sending messages that were grossly offensive or of indecent, obscene or menacing character via text message or on a social media platform.
+The Home Office Review of Cyber Crime (2013) stated that 'under-reporting of both cyber dependent and cyber enabled crimes is an issue amongst the general public and businesses', meaning that Police Scotland is unable to quantify the true scale of this issue. - Complex investigations: The service faces significant demand in respect of investigations into serious crimes such as murder, non-recent abuse and Serious and Organised Crime.
+Our analysis has highlighted that quantifying some of this demand is difficult, however its impact cannot be underestimated. - Major events: As Scotland's international profile as a world class location for major events grows, demand on the police service will also grow.
+The current scale of our commitment both to planning for these events and policing them effectively is significant. - Counter terrorism: The national threat level from terrorism is SEVERE.
 This critical area of focus is a growing area of demand for policing.
-The Contest Strategy aims to reduce the risk of a terrorist threat through the 4Ps - Protect, Prepare, Pursue - Internal demand: Opportunities exist to reduce levels of internal demand.
-A primary enabler of this will be through the implementation of national ICT systems and processes, reducing duplication of effort and releasing
+The Contest Strategy aims to reduce the risk of a terrorist threat through the 4Ps - Protect, Prepare, Pursue and Prevent. - Internal demand: Opportunities exist to reduce levels of internal demand.
+A primary enabler of this will be through the implementation of national ICT systems and processes, reducing duplication of effort and releasing additional capacity.